 If you live in Albany, vote YES on Ballot Measure BB.

-The city council of Bloomington, Minnesota voted 6-1 to hold a referendum this November on adopting RCV in elections for mayor and council.
-If passed, Bloomington would join three Minnesota cities that already use RCV.
+The city council of Bloomington, Minnesota voted 6-1 in favor of a charter amendment to go on the November ballot adopting ranked choice voting in elections for mayor and council.
+If voters approve City Question 3, Bloomington would join three Minnesota cities that already use RCV.
 For more on the campaign, visit Ranked Choice Voting Bloomington.

-The city council of Minnetonka, Minnesota voted unanimously to put forward a referendum this November on folding nonpartisan primary elections into a general election held with ranked choice voting for mayor and city council.
-If passed, Minnetonka would join three Minnesota cities that already use RCV.
-For more on the campaign, visit Ranked Choice Voting Minnetonka.
+The city council of Minnetonka, Minnesota voted unanimously to place a charter amendment on the November ballot to fold the city's nonpartisan primary elections into a single general election held with ranked choice voting for mayor and city council.
+If the city ballot question is passed, Minnetonka would join three Minnesota cities that already use RCV.
+The campaign to pass City Question is led by Ranked Choice Voting Minnetonka.

-(1) North Dakota Voter’s First, a grassroots coalition, submitted 36,000 signatures for a ballot initiative that would have enacted several changes, including a "Top Four Primary" with ranked choice voting.
+(2) North Dakota Voter’s First, a grassroots coalition, submitted 36,000 signatures for a ballot initiative that would have enacted several changes, including a "Top Four Primary" with ranked choice voting.
 It was approved by the Secretary of State, but the North Dakota Supreme Court on August 25th removed it from the ballot because it ruled that petitions should have included the full text of the ballot measure.

-(2) Open Primaries Arkansas, a grassroots coalition that gathered sufficient signatures to earn a place on the November ballot, also was deeply disappointed to have its "Top Four Primary" with ranked choice voting struck from the ballot by the Arkansas Supreme Court on procedural grounds involving signature collection.
+(3) Open Primaries Arkansas, a grassroots coalition that gathered sufficient signatures to earn a place on the November ballot, also was deeply disappointed to have its "Top Four Primary" with ranked choice voting struck from the ballot by the Arkansas Supreme Court on procedural grounds involving signature collection.